Skip to main content

 • Average contribution: $10-$50 USD per guest

-This tradition serves dual purposes-providing financial support while ensuring each guest has personal interaction with newlyweds.
+This tradition serves dual purposes, providing financial support while ensuring each guest has personal interaction with the newlyweds.
 Modern couples sometimes designate the funds for honeymoon expenses or home purchases.

 Traditional Cuban Wedding Food and Beverages